keewenaw/dvwa-guide-2019/medium/Challenge 12: XSS (Stored).md

 <h3><b>Crafting a New Exploit</b></h3>

 So we note, like last time, that the improperly-sanitized "Name" field truncates all input to a maximum of 10 characters.
 However, that's only on the client-side form.
-If we can intercept the HTTP request in Burp Suite and insert our exploit in the "Name" field there, would that work?
+If we can intercept the HTTP request in Burp Suite and insert our modified exploit in the "Name" field there, would that work?
 Let's find out.

 Here's our input: